-Having 350km planned for the day, meant we have to leave Christchurch early in the morning.
+Having 350km planned for the day, meant we had to leave Christchurch early in the morning.
 I was actually glad to go somewhere else.
-So we refueled our car, refueled ourselves with coffee and we were on the road shortly after 8am.
+So we refuelled our car, refuelled ourselves with coffee and we were on the road shortly after 8am.

 At some point I spotted alpacas by the road, so we stopped, said our hellos and… I fell in love.
 Come on, how can you not fall in love with those creatures.
-Highlight of my trip!
+The highlight of my trip!

 Lunch by Lake Tekapo had to happen.
 Any excuse to stay there for longer was good.
 There is a quite long strip of shops & restaurants and the choice seemed to be broad.
 Our pick was Mackenzie’s Bar and Grill.
 The place is big and only tables at the end of the restaurant provide lake views.

-It wasn’t busy at lunch time, so there was no problem with getting the best table.
-2 coffees, burger (with so many layers of goodness I lost the count) and pasta of the day (spaghetti with mushrooms, bacon and creamy sauce) costed us NZ43.70.
+It wasn’t busy at lunchtime, so there was no problem with getting the best table.
+2 coffees, burger (with so many layers of goodness I lost the count) and pasta of the day (spaghetti with mushrooms, bacon and creamy sauce) cost us NZ43.70.
 It was worth every cent.

 Old Mountaineers Cafe

 One of a very few places available in the Mt Cook Village.
 Just 5 minutes walk up the road from where we were staying for 2 nights so we decided to check it out on our first evening there.
 We were aiming for late dinner, as we were still quite full after the great lunch at Mackenzie’s.
 I was surprised when we came in and were asked if we have a reservation, I didn’t expect crowds in the mountains.
 They found a small table for us.
 Service was a bit slow but very friendly.
 Soup, pizza (half eat in, half take away) and a beer came up to NZ$45.90.

 We tried to go back there the next day for some coffee and a soup, but it was closed without any info why.